-The first ICFA Mini-workshop on Dielectric Laser Accelerators was held on September 15-16, 2011 at SLAC National Accelerator Laboratory.
-We present the results of the Workshop, and discuss the main conclusions of the Accelerator Applications, Photonics, and Laser Technologies working groups.
-Over 50 participants from 4 countries participated, discussing the state of the art in photonic structures, laser science, and nanofabrication as it pertains to laser-driven particle acceleration in dielectric structures.
+The first ICFA Mini-Workshop on dielectric laser accelerators (DLA) was held on September 15-16, 2011 at SLAC National Accelerator Laboratory.
+We present the results of the workshop, and discuss the main conclusions of the Accelerator Applications, Photonics, and Laser Technologies working groups.
+Over 50 participants from four countries participated, discussing the state of the art in photonic structures, laser science, and nanofabrication as it pertains to laser-driven particle acceleration in dielectric structures.
 Applications of this new and promising acceleration concept to discovery science and industrial, medical, and basic energy sciences were explored.
-The DLA community is presently focused on making demonstrations of high gradient acceleration and a compatible attosecond injector source-two critical steps towards realizing the potential of this technology.
+The DLA community is presently focused on making demonstrations of high gradient acceleration and a compatible atto-second injector source, two critical steps towards realizing the potential of this technology.